mtwn105/dailydev-rss-to-twitter-weekly-bookmarks/README.md

 ## A Weekly Tweet to share your last week's bookmarks automatically!

-I have integrated new feature of sharing bookmarks in daily.dev with Twitter.
+I have integrated new feature of sharing bookmarks in daily.dev with Twitter. <br>
-Here one has to just copy and paste the link of his sharable bookmarks.
+Here one has to just copy and paste the link of his sharable bookmarks. <br>
 And then just pick up a time of the week where a tweet will be sent with those bookmark links!

 ### Login With Twitter